 - Will the courts consider my future income from a trust when determining how much alimony I receive?

 In addition to a divorce attorney, an asset planning and estate planning specialist may be needed to answer questions like these and determine how best to handle trusts during a divorce.
 If you are going through a divorce in Gwinnett County, we can help you will all aspects of your property division, including trusts.
-Contact the Ward Law Firm today and schedule a free initial consultation to discuss your case: 770-383-1973 or fill out our online contact form.
+Contact the Ward Law Firm today and schedule a REAL Case Analysis to discuss your case: 770-383-1973 or fill out our online contact form.